misrab/docs/Dai.md

 The blockchain revolution has long been touted as the key to many seemingly intractable global problems, from mundane topics like international remittances to lofty ambitions like global financial inclusion.
 However, the process of mainstream adoption has been slow due to one harsh reality: price volatility of decentralized digital assets.

-Hayek postulates that the most successful form of money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
-A cryptocurrency with price stability is a crucial component of the blockchain economy as the majority of interesting Decentralized Applications require a stable medium of exchange to be usable.
+A cryptocurrency with price stability is a crucial component of the blockchain economy, as the majority of interesting Decentralized Applications require a stable medium of exchange to be usable.
 Popular digital assets such as Bitcoin (BTC) and Ether (ETH) are too volatile to allow individuals and businesses plan long term activities.
-As such, it will be necessary to have cryptocurrencies with price stability before widespread adoption of blockchain technology can occur.
-In the competition for blue ocean market share amongst these currencies there will likely be a single winner: the one with the highest degree of price stability.
+Therefor, it will be necessary to have cryptocurrencies with price stability before widespread adoption of blockchain technology can occur.

 While there are a range of projects in the blockchain space aiming to create a cryptocurrency with price stability, the majority use a centralized custodian of the funds.
 This erases many of the benefits offered by the decentralized platforms on which they are used, limiting their ability to interconnect and synergize in a permissionless manner.
 For a cryptocurrency with price stability to fit coherently into the decentralized ecosystem, it must adhere to the principles of decentralization.

+Hayek postulates that the most successful form of money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
+For this reason, it is important that a cryptocurrency with price stability is optimized for price stability and economic efficiency above all else.
+It is this principle that has guided the design of the Dai Credit System.

 ## Basic Mechanics